Trista hadn’t meant it, she never did. But the words were out there now. And, as always, that sad don’t you love me

 “No. Just leave it.”

 “No, this is important to me.”
 Sarah crossed her arms over her chest.
 “Everyone else I know has it now.
 You’re — we’re both — going to get left behind.
 Look at Steve!
 He and Michelle got it last week.
 He told me it was amazing, like sex for your brain.”
 Sarah paused, thinking, trying to come up with the right argument.
 Trista worked with AI every day, this shouldn’t be a hard sell.
-Or it was hard because she knew too much about it.
+Or maybe it was hard because she knew too much about it.
 Sarah pushed that thought out of her mind.
 “Transhumans are out there now.
 The plugs let us mesh with each other but it also makes it easier to interface with, well, everything!”

 “So?
 I see this shit every damn day.
 Decades now!
 When I was a little girl my parents didn’t let me have a smartphone.
 And you know what?
 Thank God!
 I remember seeing people, heads down, not looking at each other, only half-watching what they were doing.
 At least we got away from that.
 But now it’s happening again.”